bakar-mitch/Workspace/README.md

 - 👋 Hi, I’m @bakar-mitch and i'm a software Engineer
 - 👀 I’m interested in Web Development and Machine Learning
-- 🌱 I’m currently learning Reactjs.
+- 🌱 I’m a huge React js , Next Js, and Go as a backend language.
 - 💞️ I’m looking to collaborate on web projects, Machine Learning projects among others.
 - 📫 How to reach me  Tel: +256 704140507 Email: bakarsimba1997@gmail.com